A DNA chip is a small piece of

 which alleles are present.

-an individual is isolated, fragmented, tagged with a fluorescent dye,
+individual is isolated, fragmented, tagged with a fluorescent

-A computer reads the position of the two fluorescent tags and
+oligo.
+A computer reads the position of the two

 corresponding SNP positions].

 The 4 x 4 arrays fits in one corner of a 256-oligo chip (lower right).
-The current generation of microarrays can accomodate hundreds of thousands of oligos.
+The current generation of microarrays can accommodate hundreds of thousands of oligos.